Overview & Profile

 - Gebäude Vilnius 1

 - 24943 Flensburg

-Students interested in the EUM Master are welcome to join an online consultation or contact us by mail with questions about the program or application process.
-The email address is sprechstunde-eum-PleaseRemoveIncludingDashesfirstname.lastname@example.org.
+Students interested in the EUM master's degree program at EUF are welcome to join us in an online advising session.
+Here you can discuss any questions you may have about the program or application process.
+Please contact us via email: sprechstunde-eum-PleaseRemoveIncludingDashesfirstname.lastname@example.org.

-More information about the program can be found on the websites of the Interdisciplinary Institute for Environmental, Social and Human Sciences, Department of Energy and Environmental Management.
+Learn more about the program on website of the Department of Energy and Environmental Management at the Interdisciplinary Institute for Environmental, Social and Human Sciences.

-If you have general questions about your studies at EUF, or ones that cross over into other subjects or disciplines, please contact the
+If you have general questions about your studies at EUF and/or about other subjects or disciplines, please contact the

 The Student Council

 The student council of the Master's program in Energy and Environmental Management is elected as part of the university committee elections.

 The student council can be reached by e-mail at fv-eum-PleaseRemoveIncludingDashesemail@example.com erreichbar.